-Overcoming Private Debt (Unblocking the Loan Burdened Real Economy in Cyprus)
+Overcoming Private Debt (Unblocking and Rebuilding the Loan-Burdened Real Economy in Cyprus)

 The Journal of Private Equity, Fall 2016, Vol. 19, No. 4: pp. 51-59